unitreerobotics/unitree_ros/robots/h1_description/README.md

 This package includes a streamlined robot description (URDF & MJCF) for the [H1 Humanoid Robot](https://www.unitree.com/h1), developed by [Unitree Robotics](https://www.unitree.com/).

+The file `urdf/h1.urdf` is description for H1 without hands, and `urdf/h1_with_hand.urdf` for H1 with hands.

 <p align="center">
   <img src="doc/H1.png" width="500"/>
 </p>